 “When integrated into coordinated health care systems, store-and-forward teledermatology can improve access to high-quality dermatologic care for diverse patient populations with many skin diseases.”

-Choose a Service Model that Works Best for Your Patients and Your Practice.
+Choose a Service Model That Works Best for Your Patients and Your Practice

 What are the relevant state medical licensure laws and regulations?
-If you're using telemedicine to treat patients in another state, do you need a license there?
+If you're using telehealth to treat patients in another state, do you need a license there?
 Is the Federation of State Medical Board's Interstate Licensing Compact part of the model?

 Where will services be provided or made available to meet state law requirements?